 “The Man Who Lost the Sea” by Theodore Sturgeon was originally published back in 1959, but I first heard it on Escape Pod’s 500th Episode.
 It’s a classic sci-fi story about the first person to land on Mars.
 It’s one of those stories that makes me cry no matter how many times I hear it.

-“The Venus Effect” by Joseph Allen Hill appeared in Lightspeed 79.
+“The Venus Effect” by Violet Allen appeared in Lightspeed 79.
 A meta-fiction piece addressing the problem of police shooting black men.
 Like all good fiction, it asks questions without answering them, forcing the reader to think.
 It’s engaging and frustrating and keeps your interest throughout.
 This story also appeared in Best American Science Fiction and Fantasy 2017, so you don’t have to just take my word for it.

 “Fifty Shades of Grays” by Steven Barnes appeared in Lightspeed 73.
 The title says it all.
 Aliens come to earth to have sex with us.
 One of them likes to dress up and act like Elvis Presley.
 It’s funny, but it also made me think.
 I liked this quote in particular in which one of the characters is explaining what an aesthetic bridge is: “A blend of two different cultural or racial standards, much the same way that light-skinned black performers like Halle Berry helped de-inhibit negative responses to African facial characteristics.
 Whites considered them beautiful, so they could slowly accept and relish darker faces.
 You start with Lena Horne and end up with Lupita Nyong’o.”